Expecting a Baby

-You can start this process, if you like by doing a meet and greet (please click the “Request an Appointment” below) with Dr. Bakerink prior to the delivery of your baby, and/or you can read the FAQ’s below, which provide most of the details regarding the hospital visit, discharge from the hospital and your first visit with us in the office.
+You can start this process, if you like by doing a meet and greet (please click the “Request an Appointment” below) with our office prior to the delivery of your baby, and/or you can read the FAQ’s below, which provide most of the details regarding the hospital visit, discharge from the hospital and your first visit with us in the office.
 If you have any questions along the way, please feel free to call us.
-We are more than happy to answer your questions, and address your needs. **Due to the heavy cold and flu season, we have postponed Prenatal visits for the meet and greet so we may be able to care for the increased amount of sick children in need of medical care.
-We do apologize for the inconvenience this may have caused you.
-We just want to ensure all our little ones have access to care during this cold and flu season.
-Thank you for understanding. **
+We are more than happy to answer your questions, and address your needs.

 Also, to bring you up to speed, when it comes to the birth of your newborn, Dr. Bakerink has written and published his book “Just the Basics, Baby” which is a quick, and simple “instruction manual” for our parents to use as a guide so as to make the newborn period a much easier and enjoyable experience.

 This book was written after 17 years of fielding the most common concerns and questions that parents have had regarding their newborn babies.
 It is distilled down, and specifically written to be a fast, and pleasurable read for parents.
 In short, it is not a big reference book, but instead, just what you need to know, to hit the ground running, as soon as your little one arrives.
 If you would like to take a look at it, click the link on our home page.